MdShimulMahmud/information-management-system-for-educational-institution/README.md

 ### Edit Information

 - Role-based access only.
-Only manager and officer got access to edit information.<br/>
+Only manager and officer got access to edit information.

   ![Edit Information](DS_Store/edit.png)

 ### Details Information

 - Role-based access only.
-Anyone shows the details.<br/>
+Anyone shows the details.

   ![Details Information](DS_Store/details.png)

 ### Delete Information

 - Role-based access only.
-Only manager got access to delete information.<br/>
+Only manager got access to delete information.

   ![Delete Information](DS_Store/delete.png)

 ### Image Uploading

-- Choose file contains an image uploading option.<br/>
+- Choose file contains an image uploading option.

   ![Image Uploading](DS_Store/image-upload.png)

 ### Validation

 - Every Input Field is validated.

-- When someone will be trying to create a new information of any student, teacher, class and parent information, he must be inputed the valid information, otherwise it shows the error message.<br/>
+- When someone will be trying to create a new information of any student, teacher, class and parent information, he must be inputed the valid information, otherwise it shows the error message.

   ![Validation](DS_Store/validation.png)

 ### Searching

-- The search results showing based on the input typed by the user within search box.<br/>
+- The search results showing based on the input typed by the user within search box.

   ![Searching](DS_Store/searcing.png)

 ### Pagination

 - In a single page, it consists only five information lists.
-The pagination shows on the bottom-left and bottom-right corner.<br/>
+The pagination shows on the bottom-left and bottom-right corner.

   ![Pagination](DS_Store/pagination.png)